altoxml/board/minutes/2018-07-26 ALTO Board Meeting Minutes.md

 will ask some colleages at the [Netherlands Institute for Sound and Vision](https://beeldengeluid.nl/en) on their experiences and will pass on the information.

-It is acceptable and encourage for the submitter of an issue to also be its champion.
+It is acceptable and encouraged for the submitter of an issue to also be its champion.
 Art will investigate tagging the issues with priority levels and try to ensure that each issue has a champion.

 wrt agenda item 6.
 Frederick reminded everyone that the Board should always be on the lookout for new members.
 He is currently seeking